mrcoliva/gymkit/README.md

 In this example, we create a `NeatAgent` which uses the 'Neuroevolution of Augmented Topologies' algorithm to evolve a phenotype (a neural network) which will be evaluated on the environment.

 *Note: `elite-size` specifies the number of fittest phenotypes which will have a vote on the decision.
-E.g. an `elite-size` of 1 would result in a single neural network's output to be used to decide as the decision critieria.*
+E.g. an `elite-size` of 1 would result in a single neural network's output to be used as the decision critieria.*
 ```python
 agent = NeatAgent(elite_size=3)
 arena.register(agent)